Unity-Technologies/com.unity.cinemachine/README.md

         }
         ```

-        * `"keywords"`: List of words that will be indexed by the package manager search engine to facilitate discovery of the package.
+        * `"keywords"`: List of words that will be indexed by the package manager search engine to facilitate discovery.

         * `"category"`: List of Unity defined categories used for browsing and filtering (**In Development**)

 1. Update **README.md**

-    The README.md file should contain all pertinents information for your package developpers like:
+    The README.md file should contain all pertinent information for developers using your package, such as:

     * Prerequistes
     * External tools or development libraries
     * Required installed Software
-    * Command lines to build, test, run your package.
+    * Command line examples to build, test, and run your package.

-1. Rename and Update **your-package-name.md** documentation file
+1. Rename and update **your-package-name.md** documentation file.

-    Use this template to create preliminary, high-level documentation meant to introduce users to the feature and the sample files included in this package.
+    Use this template to create preliminary, high-level documentation.
+This document is meant to introduce users to the features and sample files included in your package.

+1. Add documentation to your public-facing APIs.

-    Api documentation will be generated from [XmlDoc tags](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/xml-documentation-comments) included with all public APIs found in the package.
-See the following [file](https://github.com/UnityTech/upm-package-template/blob/master/Editor/EditorExample.cs) as an example.
+    API documentation is generated from [XmlDoc tags](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/xml-documentation-comments) included with all public APIs found in the package.
+See this [file](https://github.com/UnityTech/upm-package-template/blob/master/Editor/EditorExample.cs) for an example.

 1. Update **CHANGELOG.md**

-    * Every new feature or bug fix should have a trace in this file.
-For more details on the chosen changelog format see [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).
+    Every new feature or bug fix should have a trace in this file.
+For more details on the chosen changelog format, see [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).

 ## Register your package
-If you think you are working on a feature that could make a good package candidate please take a minute to answer a few questions [Here](https://docs.google.com/forms/d/e/1FAIpQLSedxgDcIyf1oPyhWegp5FBvMm63MGAopeJhHDT5bU_BkFPNIQ/viewform?usp=sf_link) in  order to share the following info:
+If you think you are working on a feature that is a good package candidate, please take a minute to fill-in [this form](https://docs.google.com/forms/d/e/1FAIpQLSedxgDcIyf1oPyhWegp5FBvMm63MGAopeJhHDT5bU_BkFPNIQ/viewform?usp=sf_link).
+This form provides us with the following information:
 * Package Name
 * Dev owner
 * QA owner